 Evaluation/Reflection

 During the 2014-2015 school year, the Alpha Omicron Chapter of the Rho Chi Society accomplished its planned goal to make a larger impact on the student body of our School and the community than we have in previous years.
 We have continued traditional Chapter projects, improved on ideas of past members, and implemented new programs to further the mission of the Society.
 We have sought out the needs of our fellow student pharmacists and have created focused education sessions to reinforce and advance their learning.
 I believe that many of our programs will serve as foundations for even further improvements and advancements in our Chapter.
 In meeting with the next year’s officers, we have contributed ideas for continued improvement of our Chapter.
-Focuses for next year include improving total member involvement, continuing programs that involve our entire student body, and continuing to contribute to programs that benefit the Pittsburgh community.
+Foci for next year include improving total member involvement, continuing programs that involve our entire student body, and continuing to contribute to programs that benefit the Pittsburgh community.

 Our Chapter looks to maintain its good standing within the national organization and continue to embody the mission of the Rho Chi Society.
 We look forward to continuing to meet the standards of the University of Pittsburgh School of Pharmacy and collaborate with other student organizations.